curityio/spa-using-curitytokenhandler/DEPLOYMENT.md

 Copy the license file into the root folder of this project.

 Download the [Kong OAuth Proxy](https://developer.curity.io/releases/token-handler?proxy=kong) from the developer portal.\
-Copy the zip file, eg `curity-token-handler-proxy-kong-1.0.0.zip` into the root folder of this project.
+Copy the zip file, eg `token-handler-proxy-kong-[version].zip` into the root folder of this project.

 Also, ensire that your computer's Curity Docker image is up to date: